Many desert rose growers ask: How fast do adenium grow? The answer, my friends, depends on the adenium species & how

-Generally, if all goes well, a seed-grown desert rose can get bigger, bloom, and produce seed pods within one and a half year.
+Generally, if all goes well, a seed-grown desert rose can get bigger, bloom, and produce seed pods within one year and a half.
 Some growers use hormones to promote faster growth.

 Fast Growing Adenium

 The most common variety that many growers grow is Obesum.
 If you grow them from seeds, they will usually sprout 3-4 days after that.

 Some people say that adenium seeds which haven't germinated after 8 days are not viable.
-From our experience, we have found something interesting.
+From our experience, we have found something rather interesting.

 We were growing Adenium Obesum Noble Concubine & Adenium Arabicum Brazilian from seeds.
 Some sprouted in the first few days while others didn't.

 We thought those babies were not going to make it.
 It was way longer than 7 days, but then they finally took life.
 We don't remember the exact days.
 Their body was actually bigger than the "early-sprouters" by the look of it.

 So if you like fast growing desert roses, try Adenium Tiny Ding Dong, Obseum & Arabicum.
 They'll be a great choice for beginning growers.
 These are super fast growers from our experience.
-Very chubby as well.
+They're very chubby as well.